mapbender/mapbender-documentation/en/quickstart.rst

 * toggle allowed: allows opening in the layer tree
 * toggle on: open folder on start of the application
 * more information (...): opens a dialog with detailed layer information
     * ID: ID of the layer.
-Can be useful :ref:`to control <en/elements/basic/map:Make Layer visible>` URL parameters.
+Can be useful :ref:`to control <en/elements/basic/map:Activating Layers>` URL parameters.
     * Name: layer name of the service information (for getMap-Requests)
     * Style: if a WMS provides more than one style you can choose a different style than the default style.